How to set SMART goals (+ examples and templates)

 Examples of answers that prove the goal is relevant:

-- A3: Considering that the holiday feasts are over and that’s it’s time to implement the New Year’s resolutions, it’s time to lose weight.
+- A3: The holiday feasts are over, and it’s time to implement the New Year’s resolutions.
+As a result, it’s time to pursue that major in economics.

 - Q1: When will I achieve the goal?